syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 Examples:

-* 1) Narrow down full control ACL to the owner itself so it will be a isolated private bucket for the bucket owner.
+* 1) Narrow down full control ACL to the owner itself so it will be an isolated private bucket for the bucket owner.

 This use-case cannot be implemented using s3cmd.
 Our tests show it fails to revoke group read access on the bucket.